legesher/legesher/docs/glossary.md

 `del`:

 ### Exceptions
 Exceptions are errors that suggest something went wrong while executing the program.
 Some examples of errors that one could encounter are `IOError`, `ValueError`, `ZeroDivisionError`, `ImportError`, `NameError`, `TypeError`.
 To catch exceptions, use `try...except`blocks.

-`except`:
+`except`: used with exceptions, where `try...except` blocks are used to catch exceptions if they fail the `try` set of instructions.

+`try`: used with exceptions, where `try...except` blocks are used to catch exceptions by trying out a set of instructions to see if an exception occur.

 `raise`: to raise an exception explicitly.

 `finally`: used with `try...except` statements to close up resources or file streams.
 This ensures that the block of code inside it gets executed even if there is an unhandled exception.

 ### Module Abstractions